• Skip to primary navigation

 12 baked coconut macaroons on a baking tray.

-Now put the baking tray in a pre-heated oven and bake the macaroons for 20 to 25 minutes until they are golden brown.
+Put the baking tray in a preheated oven and bake the macaroons for 20 to 25 minutes until golden brown.
 The oven should be set to 180C / 350F.

 Check after 20 minutes to see how brown they are – they should be nicely golden brown.